Marid Castle

-Marid Castle (or Marid balance) is a historic military fortress located in the city of Dumat al-Jandal in the Al-Jawf region of Saudi Arabia, about 50 km from Sakaka.
-Built in the first century AD, it was first mentioned in the third century in the context of Queen Zenobia's campaign against Dumat al-Jandal and Tayma's rebellion, when her troops weren't able to capture the fortress.
+Marid Castle (قَصْر مَارِد, Qaṣr Mārid, literally "the rebellious castle") is a historic military fortress located in the city of Dumat al-Jandal in the Al-Jawf region of Saudi Arabia, about 50 km from Sakaka.
+Built in the first century AD on the basis of Roman–Nabataean pottery recovered during excavations, the castle was first mentioned in the third century in connection with Queen Zenobia's campaign against Dumat al-Jandal and Tayma, when her troops were unable to capture the fortress.

 Etymology

-The castle of Marid was named for its rebellion and insurrection against those trying to storm it, as stated by Yaqout al-Hamwi.
+The castle of Marid takes its name from the Arabic root meaning "rebellious," in reference to its successful defiance of those who attempted to storm it, as recorded by the medieval geographer Yaqut al-Hamawi.

 Location

-The castle is located on a hill rising to about 620 meters above sea level, and overlooks the city of Dumat al-Jandal, which is affiliated to the Al-Jawf region from the western side.
-That contributed to its importance, as the castle can oversee all parts of the town and observe any approaching friend or foe long before they arrive.
+The castle stands on a hill rising about 620 metres above sea level and overlooks the city of Dumat al-Jandal in the Al-Jawf region from the western side.
+Its elevated position contributed to its defensive importance, allowing the garrison to observe all parts of the town and any approaching party from a considerable distance.